-Experience: Minal is a solicitor with over 20 years experience giving advice on employment law issues of all types.
+Experience: Minal qualified as a solicitor in 1997 and is now giving advice on employment law issues of all types.
 She has worked in practice and industry and assists both employees and employers solve their legal problems.
 Minal also advises on litigation and commercial matters for her clients.

 Percentage of time spent on Employment law: 80%

 Charge out rate (where applicable): £325/hour

-Experience: Nathan has worked in employment law for 3 years advising both employees and employers.
+Experience: Nathan qualified as a solicitor in 2018 and is now advising both employees and employers.
 Nathan also advises on litigation and commercial matters for her clients.

 Percentage of time spent on Employment law: 90%

 Charge out rate (where applicable): £240/hour

-Experience: Sarina has worked in employment law for 3 years advising both employees and employers.
+Experience: Sarina qualified as a solicitor in 2020 and is now advising both employees and employers.
 Sarina also advises on litigation and commercial matters for her clients.